w3f/Grant-Milestone-Delivery/evaluations/silentdata_1_keeganquigley.md

  => => writing image sha256:166414d1cac1dc8c830fa4e2cd3f65cbb25aa749f67882a2fc6537af75cb7b5c                          0.0s
  => => naming to docker.io/library/silentdata-example
  ```
  Docker image successfully builds and runs for the pallet as well.
 I'm also able to manually build the pallet into the node.
+I'm able to deploy and instantiate the contract on the node and call it.

  Instagram checks work in Docker but `npm run build` fails with the following errors:
  ```